The online abstract submission is now closed. Authors will be notified of the status of their abstract(s) by 15 September 2018.

 Presentation of Abstracts

-Accepted abstracts will be presented in Oral Abstract Sessions and Poster Discussion Sessions.
+Accepted abstracts will be presented in Oral Abstract Sessions, Poster Discussion Sessions and Poster Presentation sessions.

 EAACI Travel Grant

-All JM abstract presenters automatically qualify for a chance to receive an EAACI Travel Grant of EUR 300 each.
-The winners will be notified prior to the meeting, and reimbursements should be submitted after the meeting.
+All Junior Member under the above criteria will automatically qualify for a chance to receive an EAACI Travel Grant of EUR 300 each.
+The winners will be notified prior to the meeting and reimbursements should be submitted after the meeting.
+Please note that a travel grant does not include the registration fee or accommodation costs.

 For abstract submission support please contact EAACI Headquarters at firstname.lastname@example.org.